-The following rating principles are proposed in this Statement of Rating Objects and Reasons for the 2020/21 rating year:
+The following rating principles are proposed in this Statement of Rating Objects and Reasons for the 2024/25 rating year:

-- Gross Rental Values apply to the following differential general rate categories; Residential and Commercial. - Properties are rated according to Town Planning zonings and predominant land use with each having a separate calculated rate in the dollar to achieve greater equity across all sectors. - The Town of East Fremantle currently charges rates to six sporting clubs that are categorized as 'Sporting Clubs Commercial', and rated under the Commercial GRV category.
-They are the East Fremantle Lawn Tennis Club, East Fremantle Bowling Club, East Fremantle Football Club, East Fremantle Rowing Club, East Fremantle Yacht Club and Swan Yacht Club.
-These clubs generate income through food and beverage, as well as hire of facilities.
-Club activities will however be significantly impact by the COVID-19 Pandemic, and Council is proposing a 25% rates concession for the 2020/21 financial year. - The current Gross Rental Values have a date of valuation of 1 August 2018 that is, the Town has received a general valuation with valuations to come into force on 1 July 2020. - Following the general valuation, Residential valuations have decreased by an average of 6%. - The Town has yet to receive valuations for 55 Commercial properties.
-Landgate previously advised that valuations for commercial properties are likely to decrease by 15%.
-For modelling purposes, the Town has assumed a 10% decrease in valuations for the outstanding properties.

-- It is very important for both ratepayers and Council to recognize that changes in land values do not automatically drive changes to rates englobo.
-Council amends the rate in the dollar to offset any significant movement in valuations to maintain the rate yield, and the relative rates burden placed on each category. - The rate in the dollar for Residential GRVs has been amended from 6.9949 cents to 7.4225 cents to maintain the total rate yield from this category at the same level as 2019/20. - The rate in the dollar for Commercial GRVs has been amended from 10.6227 cents to 11.403 cents to maintain the total rate yield from this category at the same level as 2019/20. - The proposed rates model will yield \$8,012,271 in total revenue, which is a 0% increase in total rate yield on budgeted rate revenue (excluding interim rates) for the 2019/20 year.
+- Gross Rental Values apply to the following differential general rate categories; Residential and Commercial. - Properties are rated according to Town Planning zoning and predominant land use with each having a separate calculated rate in the dollar to achieve greater equity across all sectors. - The Town of East Fremantle currently charges rates to four sporting clubs that are categorized as 'Sporting Clubs - Commercial' and rated under the Commercial GRV category.
+They are the East Fremantle Lawn Tennis Club, Fremantle Rowing Club, East Fremantle Yacht Club and Swan Yacht Club. - The current Gross Rental Values have a date of valuation of 1 August 2021 that is, the Town received a general valuation with valuations coming into force on 1 July 2023. - It is very important for both ratepayers and Council to recognize that changes in land values do not automatically drive changes to individual rate bills.
+Council amends the rate in the dollar to offset any significant movement in aggregate valuations to maintain the rate yield, and the relative rates burden placed on each category. - The rate in the dollar for Residential GRVs has been amended from 6.893 cents to 7.186 cents. - The rate in the dollar for Commercial GRVs has been amended from 11.684 cents to 12.1806 cents. - The proposed rates model will yield \$9,517,944 in gross rate revenue, which is a 4.25% increase in total rate yield on rate revenue from the prior year.